firoball/GenericComboBoxField/README.md

 # ComboBoxField / GenericComboBoxField

-Custom UI Toolkit combo box controls: a text input with live search, a dropdown popup, and optional clear(x) / add(+) / remove(-) buttons to edit the underlying list.
+Custom UI Toolkit combo box controls: a text input with live search, a dropdown popup, and clear(x) / undo(↺) / add(+) / remove(-) buttons to edit the current text and the underlying list.
+Supports an optional detailed popup-row view for non-primitive types.
 No `UnityEditor` dependency - works in editor windows and at runtime.

 Two classes: